alevashov/aupolitics/README.md

 2. tweets-collection.R - collecting tweets from MPs
 3. analysis.R - analysis of data

-## Data collection to the database on regular basis and futher visualization
+## Data collection to data file stored at AWS S3 on regular basis and futher visualization

-1. dbcollection-rtweet.R initial collection of data (larger number), saving to results to the database
+1. dbcollection-rtweet.R initial collection of data (larger number), saving to results to the database (DB was used in past, not anymore)
-2. tweet-update.R script is running daily on schedule, collects the data and saves to the database
+2. tweet-update.R script is running daily on schedule, collects the data and saves to the data file on S3
 3. visualization.R some visualization
 4. AUPolVizual/app.R Shiny R Application with visualization, available publically at https://rserv.levashov.biz/shiny/rstudio/

+## Older versions of file working with DB
+Retainer with DB suffix